-The tesserae used for the mosaic were made from local stones:
+The tesserae used for the mosaic were almost all made from local stones:

 - Dark blue grey to light grey - blue lias